Professional Development Network of Program Implementation Coaches

-The Professional Development Network of Program Coaches (PDN) are professional development experts responsible for providing training and coaching to implementation sites.
+The Professional Development Network of Program Implementation Coaches (PDN) are professional development experts responsible for providing training and coaching to implementation sites.
 The PDN provides training to increase understanding and application of evidence-based practices and coaching to support high-fidelity implementation of practices at sites.

 Watch Program Coach: Guiding Program-Wide Fidelity, a video overview by the National Center for Pyramid Model Innovations (NCPMI).

 The PDN is key to building personnel capacity in the state.
-The PDN provides coaching and support to sites, and training for site coaches.
-PDN program coaches help site Program Leadership Teams (PLT) with data collection and using data for making decisions.
-PDN program coaches help sites use the Benchmarks of Quality (BoQ) to develop staff buy-in, engage families, set implementation support, and expand practice implementation program-wide.
+The PDN provides implementation coaching and support to sites, and training for site coaches.
+PDN program implementation coaches help site Program Leadership Teams (PLT) with data collection and using data for making decisions.
+PDN program implementation coaches help sites use the Benchmarks of Quality (BoQ) to develop staff buy-in, engage families, set implementation support, and expand practice implementation program-wide.

 The PDN will: